Loading...

 Incorporate Vinegar

-Add a splash of vinegar, such as apple cider vinegar, to your cabbage dish or as part of a salad dressing.
-Vinegar has been shown to improve insulin sensitivity and reduce blood sugar spikes.
+Use a vinegar-based dressing or add a splash of vinegar to your cabbage dish.
+Vinegar has been shown to help improve insulin sensitivity and reduce blood sugar spikes.

 Stay Hydrated